md-zaman/docker-learning/mosh-notes.md

     Use the instruction to install from the official website. docker-compose --version

-lesson58 - Cleaning Up our Workspace
+#### lesson58 - Cleaning Up our Workspace

 1. docker container -f rm $(docker container ls -aq)

 2. docker image -f rm $(docker image ls -aq)

 3. You can use the Docker UI as well.
-Here you can use the 'Clean/ Purge data'
+Here you can use the \
+    'Clean/Purge data' \
     This will restart the docker engine

-lesson59 - The Sample Web Application
+#### lesson59 - The Sample Web Application

 An application with frontend and backend and it has a docker-compose.yml

-lesson60 - JSON and YAML Formats
+#### lesson60 - JSON and YAML Formats

 1. Discussed about JSON and YAML.
 2. Key Value Pairs